mordauntfamilyhistory.com

 • Sophia Mordaunt (17th December 1771 - 1846?) was baptised at Westminster on 6th January 1772.
 I presume she was the Sophia Mordaunt, age given as 74, who was living at 4, Upper Wimpole Street and whose burial was recorded in St. Marylebone, 28th February 1846

 • Mary Mordaunt (24th February 1773 - 17th July 1821) was baptised at St. James, Westminster, on 10th March 1773.
-Her marriage to John Erskine was recorded at Wellesbourne, Warwickshire on 6th November 1802.
+Her marriage, performed by her brother, John, to John Erskine was recorded at Wellesbourne, Warwickshire on 6th November, 1802.
 He was to become Comptroller of Army Accounts.
-A daughter became Lady Acland, who died without issue, 1892

 • John Mordaunt (4th June 1774 - 1806) was baptised at Westminster on 25th June 1774.
-Like his uncle and many another younger son of a titled family of the time, he took Holy Orders and was Rector of Wickham, Buckinghamshire
+Like his uncle and many another younger son of a titled family of the time, he took Holy Orders and was Rector of Wickham, Buckinghamshire.
+He performed the wedding ceremony for his sister, Mary.

 • Catherine Mordaunt (? - 7th May 1852).
 She married Rev. Francis Mills of Pillerton, Rector of Barford,on 26th October 1811